postput/postput/README.md

 ### With fixtures (Recommended)

-Postput API is designed to sync every data it finds in the [data/storage](https://github.com/postput/api/tree/master/data/storage) directory with the database every time it starts.
+Postput API is designed to sync every json file it finds in the [data/storage](https://github.com/postput/api/tree/master/data/storage) directory with the database every time it starts.

 This is the preferable method if you plan to use postput on production because you'll have consistent storage info upon restart even if you decide to modify/reset your postgresql instance.